Place Archive

 Photos from Panajachel

-Blue metal door numbered 4-58 in Panajachel, Guatemala, set within an arched stucco entrance along a roadside wall.
-The facade includes an exterior electrical meter and weathered plaster over masonry, elements typical of utilitarian residential or mixed-use street frontage.
-Dense vegetation overhangs the wall above the entry, while rust, staining, and patched surfaces show long-term exposure and maintenance over time.
+Blue metal door numbered 4-58 in Panajachel, Guatemala, set in an arched stucco entry along a roadside wall.
+An exterior electrical meter and weathered masonry suggest a utilitarian residential frontage.

 A market lane in Panajachel, Guatemala, is lined with stalls selling clothing, woven textiles, bags, and handicrafts.
-Panajachel, on the shore of Lake Atitlán in Sololá Department, is a major tourism and trading center where shops cater to both local residents and visitors.
-The merchandise includes garments and fabrics associated with Indigenous Maya weaving traditions from the highlands, alongside mass-produced apparel and souvenir goods commonly sold in the town’s commercial market areas.
+Panajachel, on the shore of Lake Atitlán in Sololá Department, is a major commercial and transportation center for the surrounding region.
+The market caters to both local residents and visitors passing through the town.

 Built in Minneapolis